shivasiddharth/GassistPi-Documentation/docs/audioconfig.rst

       speaker-test

-USB MIC AND AUDIO JACK Users
+USB Mic and Audio Jack Users
 ------------------------------
 Run the following in the terminal::